lsst-sqre/sqr-032/index.rst

     - Pure-Python tutorials written in reStructuredText/Sphinx.

 Jupyter Notebooks
-    - Standalone tutorials that are written that use Python and/or the shell that are associated with a Sphinx documentation site.
+    - Standalone tutorials that use Python and/or the shell, which are associated with a Sphinx documentation site.
     - nbreport_ :cite:`SQR-023` templates and instances.
     - Technical notes written entirely as a Jupyter Notebook.